euloonglim-tw/my-html-app/README.md

 Simple html app with scss used to test _Impact X_ styles and web components.

+### Prerequisites

+- Node 14 or higher
+- Yarn 1.22.4 or higher

 ### Installation

 1. Clone the repo using https: